Customer Experience Map Definition

 In this example, we walk through the proposed experience of a customer buying a Tesla online.

 From the view of Tesla, they want the customer to learn some key things about their cars: Dependability, how they’re made, quality, and the specs of each model.
 These items are prioritized in the learning process and will be reflected in the information the customer is shown.

 When it comes to using the site, Tesla wants to make it easy and clear what people are doing when they purchase a vehicle.
 Everything should have slightly futuristic implications of using it to align with the overall brand image.
 This includes options sliders, interactive videos, models, and a simple checkout flow.

 After the “use” step, you begin thinking about things the user should remember about their experience.
-These will be overarching values that would be touched on throughout the process including innovation, value, impact, and sustainable tech options.
+These will be overarching values that will be touched on throughout the process, including innovation, value, impact, and sustainable tech options.
 All of these values are part of the Tesla brand and make the experience memorable.